SyedAsadRazaDevops/who-to-install-and-upgrade-nginx-to-latest-version-on-Ubuntu/README.md

 ```

-also create the directory of sites-avalible and sites-enabled in the same above path.
+also create the directory of sites-available and sites-enabled in the same above path.
 ```
 sudo mkdir /etc/nginx/sites-enabled/
 ```